 However, this attack strategy may not satisfy different objectives (e.g., diversity and toxicity of prompts) and may not give us the most effective set of adversarial prompts.
-In order to address these concerns, we next propose the \textit{scoring} attack strategy.

-\paragraph{Scoring Attack} In this strategy, our goal is to optimize the list of exemplar prompts based on a predefined set of objectives.
+In order to address these concerns, we next propose the \textit{scoring} attack. \\\textbf{Scoring Attack} In this strategy, our goal is to optimize the list of exemplar prompts based on a predefined set of objectives.
 Examples of objectives are 1) \textit{attack effectiveness}, aiming to generate prompts that can maximize the unsafe generations by the target model; 2) \textit{diversity}, aiming to generate more semantically diverse prompts, and 3) \textit{low-toxicity}, aiming to generate low-toxicity prompts that can bypass a text-based toxicity filter.

 Let $X^t=(x^t_1, x^t_2,\ldots,x^t_m)$ be the ordered list of $m$ exemplar prompts at the beginning of the $t$-th iteration. $X^t$ is ordered because during in-context learning, the order of the prompts matters.
 Further, let $x^t_{new}$ be the new prompt generated via in-context learning during the same iteration that resulted in positive feedback, and let $X^t_i$ be an ordered list derived from $X^t$ where its $i$--th element is replaced by the new prompt $x^t_{new}$, e.g., $X^t_1=(x^t_{new}, x^t_2,\ldots,x^t_m)$.
 Finally, we use $\mathcal{X}_t = \{X^t\}\cup\{X_i^t, i=1,\ldots,m\}$ to denote a set of size $(m+1)$ that contains the original list $X^t$ and all the derived lists $X^t_i$, $i=1,\ldots,m$.